10x-Engineers/Infinite-ISP_FPGABinaries/README.md

 8. RAW-ISPout image pair and Burst Capture frames dump in SD Card status will be displayed over UART.
 9. Once SD Card dumps are complete, you can remove the SD card from the Kria board.
 10. Extract the dumped single RAW-ISPout pair and Burst Capture frames from the SD card and visualize them using provided scripts.

+## v1.0
+1. Connect the AR1335 IAS image sensor module (included in Xilinx Kria KV260 Accessory Pack) to the IAS1 port on the Kria KV260 AI Starter Kit.
+2. Insert an SD Card (2GB or above) into the Kria KV260 board.
+3. Connect the Kria KV260 board with a monitor screen using an HDMI cable.
+4. Power up the Kria KV260 board and follow the [steps](https://docs.xilinx.com/r/en-US/ug1089-kv260-starter-kit/Ethernet-Recovery-Tool) for loading the on-board Xilinx Image Recovery Tool.
+5. Upload the desired binary file (e.g. 'Infinite-ISP_v1.0-1080p.bin') on the Kria KV260 AI Starter Kit.
+6. Reset the Kria KV260 board and visualize the Infinite-ISP output on your monitor screen.
+7. Connect the USB cable with the JTAG/USB port on Kria to read the messages over UART.
+8. You can remove the SD card from the Kria board, extract the dumped single RGB-RAW pair and 300 RGB frames (if applicable), and visualize them using the provided scripts.

 ## Contact
 For any inquiries or feedback, feel free to reach out.